SanaKhan2000/hrms/README.md

 This feature is part of the **HR Plus** module in Frappe/ERPNext and can be accessed from the HR module in the system.
 Ensure the latest version of HR Plus is installed in your ERPNext environment.

-## Contributing

-Contributions are welcome!
-If you encounter issues or have suggestions for improvement, please submit an issue or pull request on the [GitHub repository](https://github.com/frappe/hrms).

 ## License